Cynthia Chepkirui

-Career
+Biography

 From Nairobi, she trained at the Lemotit Training Camp under coach Paul Kemei.
 In December 2024, she won the 2024 Chepsaita cross country under-20 race.

 In February 2025, Chepkirui was the winner of the 4th edition of the Sirikwa Classic U20 Cross Country championships in Eldoret.
 She placed fourth over 5000 metres at the 2025 Kip Keino Classic in 15:24.30.
-In June 2025, Chepkirui won the 5000 metres in 15:37.83 at the Athletics Kenya age-group national trials in Nakuru County ahead of the Confederation of Africa Athletics (CAA) championships in Nigeria.
+In June 2025, she was runner-up at the Kenyan Athletics Championships behind Rebecca Mwangi.
+Chepkirui also won the 5000 metres in 15:37.83 at the Athletics Kenya age-group national trials in Nakuru County ahead of the Confederation of Africa Athletics (CAA) championships in Nigeria.
 At the African U18 Championships the following month, she won the 3000 metres gold medal in 9:26.35.

-She won the under-20 6km women's race at the Kenyan Cross Country Championships in Eldoret on 25 October 2025.
-She was subsequently selected to represent Kenya at the 2026 World Cross Country Championships in the United States.
-On 8 November, she won the women's 6km race at the Cardiff Cross Challenge in Wales, a gold race part of the World Athletics Cross Country Tour, finishing ahead of compatriot Sheila Jebet.
+She won the under-20 6 km women's race at the Kenyan Cross Country Championships in Eldoret on 25 October 2025.
+On 8 November, she won the women's 6 km race at the Cardiff Cross Challenge in Wales, a gold race part of the World Athletics Cross Country Tour, finishing ahead of compatriot Sheila Jebet.

+In January 2026, she competed in the Kenyan team for the U20 race at the 2026 World Athletics Cross Country Championships in Tallahassee, placing fourth in the individual race and winning the silver medal in the team event.
+In May, she won the women’s 5000 metres in 15:24.40 ahead of Joyline Chepkemoi at the Kenyan U20 Trials in Nairobi.
+On 19 June, she ran a 15:06.48 personal best for the 5000 metres at the 2026 Doha Diamond League.
+Representing her country over 5000 metres she placed fourth at the 2026 World Athletics U20 Championships.